Integralist/Blog-Posts/maintainable_css_with_bem.md

 * `widget__form`
 * `widget__input`

-Notice that there are two other classes used: `widget--amount` and `widget--submit`.
+Notice that there are two other classes used: `widget__input--amount` and `widget__input--submit`.
 These are our 'modifiers'.
 They modify the state of our elements.

 Let's look at where these have been used.
 I've applied the same class of `widget__input` on both `<input>` elements (because they both have the same base structure/styling).
 But both elements do have slight differences in their appearance, hence the use of a 'modifier' to apply the additional unique styles.

-Modifiers are written with two hyphens(dashes) like so: `name--modifier`.
+Modifiers are written with two hyphens(dashes) like so: `block__element--modifier`.

 This means that our CSS code for this widget ends up looking like this…